 Student projects serve a business need for your company while allowing Lubar students to gain valuable real-world experience.
-Advanced students in the Lubar School of Business work on project deliverables over the course of a semester under the joint supervision of Lubar faculty and a sponsoring partner representative.
+Advanced students in the Lubar College of Business work on project deliverables over the course of a semester under the joint supervision of Lubar faculty and a sponsoring partner representative.
 Projects are assigned to 1 or 2-student consultant teams, dependent on your project scope, with each working 20 hours per week during the school year.
 Longer working hours are possible over the summer term.
 Projects typically last one semester.
 Based on a project’s outcome, some industry partners choose to sponsor a project “next phase” or sponsor another project later.

 Cost: Project costs dependent on number of project team students and project duration.